txalkan/docs.syron/introduction/design-principles.md

 In the Tyron dApp, each user's BTC collateral is securely locked in their own SD₿, guaranteeing sole control.
 Each SD₿ possesses its own Bitcoin address, with its information transparently available through any block explorer.
 This security measure stands in contrast to traditional systems, where intermediaries often have the ability to intervene.

-To mint Syron U$ dollars, users only need sufficient collateral in their SD₿.
+To mint Syron US dollars, users only need sufficient collateral in their SD₿.
 This process aligns with Tyron's goal of accessibility and user empowerment, enabling users to freely withdraw stablecoins while retaining control of their BTC collateral.

 However, if a user's BTC collateral falls below a certain threshold, then liquidation may occur.
 This mechanism maintains Syron's stability by ensuring adequate collateralization.
 Tyron aims to balance user autonomy with protocol stability, providing a secure and transparent platform for users to optimize their assets' capital efficiency and engage in decentralized finance.